 Your first foray into online teaching can be exciting, yet challenging, as you explore the many opportunities that online teaching can present.
 To take advantage of those opportunities, you’ll need a great online syllabus and some strategies for designing effective online learning activities.
 This workshop will help you identify important considerations in the design of both.
 The workshop will utilize the OLC Quality Course Teaching & Instructional Practice rubric from the OLC Quality Scorecard Suite.

 I truly enjoyed this workshop and I plan to go back and do more reading and commenting before class officially ends tomorrow.
 Out of all the workshops I’ve taken, I feel like this one has provided me with a huge amount of resources that I plan on returning to frequently.
-New to Online, Essentials Part III workshop participant 2019
+Essentials 3 workshop participant 2019